webiik/webiik/authMw.md

 # AuthMw
-Auth middleware is part of Webiik Skeleton.
+Auth middleware is part of [Webiik platform](readme.md) and requires [Auth](auth.md) service.

 ## Configuration
 AuthMw requires configuration of login route name.
-AuthMw is configured via [config.php]() like any other core services in Webiik Skeleton.
+AuthMw can be configured via [config.php]() like some other core services of Webiik Skeleton.
 ```php
 'auth' => [
         'permanentLoginCookieName' => 'PC',